diana-hep/oamap/README.rst

     obj
     # [b'one', b'two', b'thre', b'four', b'five']

-are length-5 byte strings (shorter values are padded and longer values are truncated, like ``b'thre'``).
-See extension types (below) for a much better way to encode strings (as variable width objects).
+are length-4 byte strings (shorter values are padded and longer values are truncated, like ``b'thre'``).
+This would be a good way to store quantities that are wider than any numeric types or just an awkward size, like UUIDs (16 bytes), MAC addresses (6 bytes), or a sequence of trigger bits (could be anything).
+It would not be a good way to encode text strings, because text can have any width— you wouldn't want long strings to be truncated like ``b'thre'`` above.
+See extension types (below) for a much better way to do this.

 Primitives are by themselves fairly expressive— they can do anything that Numpy can do.
 What primitives and Numpy cannot express are variable-width values.
 In fact, if your data fits into a primitive or simple list of primitives, then you have purely tabular data and you don't need OAMap.
 Use Numpy, Pandas, or SQL instead.